LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.??.?
+*Released*: ??
+August 2025
+- QueryModel.getSelectedIds: optimize when filterIds are not passed

 ### version 6.60.1
 *Released*: 3 September 2025
 - Issue 53742: Sample Manager: Unable to perform actions from various pages on sample type with a '/'